Drone regulations in Bhutan

-Maximum flight altitude: In Bhutan, your drone is not allowed to climb higher than 90 meters (300 feet) above ground or the water surface.
+In Bhutan, your drone cannot weigh more than 6 kilograms and is not allowed to climb higher than 90 meters (300 feet) above ground or the water surface.

 We have researched the listed drone regulations for Bhutan to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Bhutan!